What will this policy do?

 - Convent Drive / Pembroke Avenue site, Waterbeach.

 National Planning policy requires local planning authorities to plan positively for the location, promotion and expansion of clusters or networks of knowledge driven, creative or high technology industries.
-The Employment Land and Economic Development Evidence Study (November 2020) explores the presence of clusters in the area, including their needs and opportunities, involving consultation with key stakeholders.
+The Employment Land and Economic Evidence Study (November 2020) explores the presence of clusters in the area, including their needs and opportunities, involving consultation with key stakeholders.
 In particular, the study highlights the presence of Life Sciences, ICT, Professional Services and Advanced Manufacturing.